Sean Casey (baseball): Boston Red Sox

 On February 5, 2008, the Boston Red Sox announced they had signed Casey to a one-year deal.
 On April 9, 2008, Red Sox third baseman Mike Lowell injured his thumb and was then placed on the DL, first baseman Kevin Youkilis was moved to third, and Casey stepped in as the starting first baseman and exploded by making some good defensive plays and hitting .318 with five RBIs in his first seven games despite missing games in Japan due to a stiff neck he received during the 18-hour flight.
 He was on the disabled list from April 26 through May 12, and returned as a significant part-time player, finishing the regular season with a .773 OPS on 199 at-bats in 69 games.

 Casey was suspended by the MLB for three games after his actions in the Coco Crisp–James Shields brawl.

+Post-playing career

 Casey announced his retirement on January 25, 2009, at the age of 34, having played 12 seasons of Major League Baseball.
+He accepted a position as a baseball analyst for MLB Network.
+He appeared on MLB Tonight, the Spring Training series 30 Clubs in 30 Days, the children-focused weekly interview and demonstration show Play Ball and MLB Network's special event coverage throughout the year.

-He currently serves as a baseball analyst for MLB Network.
-On July 3, 2009, he sat in for Red Sox color commentator Jerry Remy, calling the first game for his old team.
+On July 3, 2009, Casey sat in for Red Sox color commentator Jerry Remy, calling the first game for his old team.
 On January 14, 2011, the Reds announced that Casey would do color commentary for 15 telecasts on Fox Sports Ohio during the 2011 season.

-On June 23, 2012, Casey was inducted into the Cincinnati Reds Hall of Fame and Museum.

-Career statistics

-In 12 postseason games (2006, 2008), Casey batted .410 (16-for-39) with three runs, two home runs and 9 RBI.
+The New York Yankees hired Casey as their hitting coach on July 10, 2023.